Camemes19/223-ChainedHash/README.md

 **notes:**  the menu for changing bullets was not fully implemented, while it is entirely possible to do it manuelly in the player.cpp source file.
             Also an executable was set up so that the game may be runned without having to set up godot with c++ which requires getting godot and also dowloading the godot github files as well and setting both up to work together.

+**Test Cases can be found in TestChainingHash.h/.cpp files in src**
+    in order to test, the code can not be ran with the game since godot is not friendly to conventional ways of coding in c++ so it can not comile with game